Home | Send Feedback | Share on Bluesky |

 Files.delete(p1);

-With this file system, a program can "mount" a zip file and do file operations as if it is a regular file system.
+With this file system, a program can "mount" a zip file and perform file operations as if it were a regular file system.

 Map<String, String> env = new HashMap<>();